-The Company intends to qualify for treatment as a RIC under subchapter M of the Code.
+The Company intends to continue to qualify for treatment as a RIC under subchapter M of the Code.
 As a RIC, the Company will not be subject to federal income tax on the portion of its taxable income and gains distributed to stockholders.
 To qualify as a RIC, the Company is required to distribute at least 90% of investment company taxable income, as defined by the Code.
-The Company intends to distribute at least 90% of its ordinary income.
+The Company intends to distribute at least 90% of its ordinary income, and as a result, no income tax provisions have been recorded.
 The Company may, but does not intend to, pay out a return of capital.